programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-6.md

 Finally, you will perform manual checks on the data.
 For this lesson we checked the dates the WikiData name authority was active, if that information was available, and whether that matched the dates of the activities listed in AA weekly.
 If you choose not to narrow your results by profession, for example Architect, because your collection spans multiple subjects, you can examine the context in which a person is mentioned in your dataset to determine whether a corresponding subject affiliation exists in the authority.

+### Summary

+Having completed this lesson, you now have an understanding of how to extract text from PDFs, run said text through NER, and match the results against Wikidata’s API.

 ## Local application
 ### Apply this method

 Once you have extracted the named entities and identified the corresponding linked data you can then use this to enhance your metadata.
 This can be done in Library Management Systems or Digital Asset Management platforms.
-[Alma allows you to do this](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/Metadata_Management/210Metadata_Management_Configuration/Linked_Data_Enrichment_Configuration) …, OCLC also has guidance on adding linked data tags.
-Smaller institutions may want to use open source platforms such as OmekaS which contains specific fields for linked data (expand).
+[Alma by Exlibris](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/Metadata_Management/210Metadata_Management_Configuration/Linked_Data_Enrichment_Configuration) has tools that allow you to do this, [OCLC by WorldCat](https://www.oclc.org/en/meridian.html?_gl=1*5et72g*_up*MQ..*_ga*NjA1NTY2NjQ3LjE3ODczMDk4Nzg.*_ga_SEJS8BW3MJ*czE3ODczMDk4NzgkbzEkZzAkdDE3ODczMDk4NzgkajYwJGwwJGgw#productpg_ctablock) also has a service which supports linked data.
+Smaller institutions may want to use open source platforms such as OmekaS which have downloadable modules to help you structure the linked data.

+You can also add authority URI’s to [MARC](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.loc.gov/marc/authority/&ved=2ahUKEwiq9cSLyrGWAxUN0gIHHfCCL6YQFnoECCUQAQ&usg=AOvVaw2uoPck6tqJao7kjonNfuyI) and [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) fields.
+In MARC this is [subfield 0](https://www.itsmarc.com/crs/mergedProjects/helptop1/helptop1/appendices/appendix_a_0_authority_record_control_number.htm) for the control number and [subfield 2](https://www.itsmarc.com/crs/mergedProjects/helptop1/helptop1/variable_data_fields/idh_100_bib.htm) for the source.

 ### Other projects

 Several libraries have explored using linked data to enhance their digital collections and archival collections.
-University College London used name entity recognition on their Pi Periodicals, linking the data to wikidata to encourage the use of the collection as a source for wikipedia articles.
+[University College London](https://www.ucl.ac.uk/arts-humanities/community-knowledge-spaces-transforming-ucl-special-collections-utilising-wikidata) used name entity recognition on their Pi Periodicals.
+They additionally linked the periodical to WikiData so that it could be used as a source for Wikipedia articles.

-### Continued learning

-## Endnotes
+[Sudoc](https://repository.ifla.org/items/65edd46c-f668-4a73-b829-e488ff99b8a9) identified named entities from a specific area of their data; the statements of responsibility.
+They then mapped them to www.idref.fr, the french higher education authority file.
+[Emblematica Online](https://journals.ala.org/index.php/lrts/article/view/7485/10629) mapped their entities to VIAF and LC.
+Other studies have looked at the [challenges of using NER on historical documents](https://dl.acm.org/doi/pdf/10.1145/3604931) and [how to improve the process](https://ineris.hal.science/INSA-CVL/hal-04662000v1).